 \section{Training Details}

-We train our model with a learning rate of 3e-5, control hyperparameter $\lambda$ as 0.9 and margin $\alpha$ as 1 for 100 epochs on the training subset, as described in \secref{sec:method}.
-We choose the model with the lowest validation loss and evaluate it on the test set.
+We use the \textit{sentence-transformers/all-roberta-large-v1} model from \texttt{sentence-transformers} as our sentence embedder.
+Through grid search on learning rates ranging from 1e-5 to 5e-4 and $\lambda$ values from 0 to 1, we train our model using a learning rate of 3e-5, set the hyperparameter $\lambda$ to 0.9, and the margin $\alpha$ to 1 for 100 epochs on the training set, as detailed in \secref{sec:method}.
+Following the training process, we select the checkpoint with the lowest validation loss and proceed to evaluate its performance on the test set.